But don't fear: This simple guide lays out how each type of life insurance works and how to pick the best insurance coverage for your needs.

 The basic types of life insurance policies

 The two main types of life instance are term life insurance and permanent life insurance.
-Term life insurance covers you for a set amount of time, usually from 10 to 30 years, while permanent insurance is designed to cover you for your entire life.
+You buy term life insurance to cover you for a set amount of time, usually from 10 to 30 years.
+Permanent insurance is designed to cover you for your entire life.

 If you pass away while you are covered by either type of life insurance, your spouse, kids or other beneficiary will receive a death benefit determined by the amount of coverage you bought.